yonicd/whereami/README.md

 ## Non RStudio session

-If you are running a non RStudio script ie from terminal R/Rscript then the package falls back to [rprojroot::thisfile()](https://rprojroot.r-lib.org/reference/thisfile.html).
+If you are running a non RStudio script ie from terminal R/Rscript then the package falls back to `thisfile()`, which has been migrated from [rprojroot::thisfile()](https://rprojroot.r-lib.org/reference/thisfile.html).

-In this case the traceback functionality of `whereami` to return the line where `whereami()` was sourced is not enabled.
+In this case the traceback functionality of `whereami()` to return the line where the function was sourced is not enabled.